 Since I believe that 'no man/woman is an island and no man/woman stands alone', I knew that in order for the vision to come to fruition, there had to be a team of like-minded, kindred spirited women to make this revelation a reality.
 Eight gifted women shared in the vision and offered their expertise, wisdom and resources to lift GfG off the ground.
 We have purposed ourselves to helping them reach their destiny of success with the least amount of detours.

 The purpose of GfG is to guide tweens and teens into young adulthood by developing essential assets within them.
 The more positive assets developed, the greater likelihood they will choose productive paths toward their future.
 To help fulfill the mission of GfG, each girl is matched with an exceptional, inspiring and committed woman who will form a lasting and meaningful mentoring relationship.
 GfG also offers workshops, engaging activities, opportunities for self growth, empowerment exercises, as well as fun and exciting field trips.

 GfG held it's first official activity session in May of 2010.
 We are honored that some of our starting mentors are still with us mentoring and/or supporting our girls and the efforts of GfG.
 We are grateful to all the women and men who have intentionally made time for such a worthy cause - "mentoring young girls into confident young women!"
-Lori Stephens, President/Founder and Executive Director
+Lori Stephens, Founder/Executive Director

 A mentor is someone who allows you to see the hope inside yourself.
 A mentor is someone who allows you to see the higher part of yourself when sometimes it is hidden to your own view."